sarahbarberuk/python-fastapi-llm-app/README.md

 # LLM application in Python with FastAPI

+This uses OpenAI's API so you'll need a key.

 ## To run:

-1. Create .env file with OPENAI_KEY=sk...
+1. Create .env file with `OPENAI_KEY=sk...`
 2. Start a virtual environment:

    - `python3 -m venv venv`